FarronF/limerick-council-meetings/meetings/2018/10/16-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 3rd September 2018.md

 distressing to all involved.
 He enquired if the Senior Executive Technician had liaised

-with the Church of Ireland body for the Limerick region with a view to taking over the--- 2
+with the Church of Ireland body for the Limerick region with a view to taking over the
+---
+2

 burial ground at Kilscannell.
 Councillor Teskey asked if the Council did take over the